sajidbaba1/LoveVerse/replit.md

 The application uses PostgreSQL with the following key tables:

 - **users**: Stores user profiles with theme preferences and settings
+- **couples**: Manages partner connections with unique connection codes and status tracking
-- **messages**: Chat history with message type (user/ai), content, and theme context
+- **messages**: Chat history with message type (user/ai/partner), content, theme context, and couple association
 - **chatSessions**: Conversation organization and management
 - **userPreferences**: User-specific settings and customizations
 - **sessions**: Session storage for authentication (Replit Auth requirement)

 The schema uses UUIDs for primary keys and includes proper referential integrity with cascading deletes.
+The couples table enables secure partner connections through generated codes.

 ### AI Integration
 The application integrates with Hugging Face's inference API for AI-powered responses: